 Extreme heat events are a common and recurring event.
 California's general climatic model ensures that conditions can be right during any given summer to create a period of prolonged and sustained extreme heat.
 Such conditions of extreme heat can pose significant health hazards to the general public in terms of deaths (mortality) and non-fatal, yet adverse, health conditions, such as heat stress (morbidity).
 There are segments of the population that are more vulnerable to such conditions.
 These include: the elderly, very young, economically disadvantaged, and those with medical conditions such as heart and lung disease.

-Due to upcoming higher temperatures a hot weather advisory is in place.
-Hot weather tips and information are available by visiting the San Joaquin County Public Health website located in External Links below.
-Printable posters may also be obtained by clicking on the following links:
+During higher temperatures a hot weather advisory may be declared by San Joaquin County Office of Emergency Services.
+Hot weather tips and information are available by visiting the San Joaquin County Public Health website.

 Response to an Extreme Heat Emergency